Online help

 The router supports the following authentication methods when establishing the VPN tunnel:

-• User name/password and CA certificate One or several clients can establish an encrypted connection to an OpenVPN server with this.
+• User name/password and CA certificate: One or several clients can establish an encrypted connection to an OpenVPN server with this.
 The routers identifies itself with the common CA certificate and a user name/password combination at the server.
 This authentication method is only available for the router as client.

-• Certificate-based One or several clients can establish an encrypted connection to an OpenVPN server with this.
+• Certificate-based: One or several clients can establish an encrypted connection to an OpenVPN server with this.
 The authentication is made using a previously generated certificate structure where the router has been assigned an own certificate and a private key with this.
 This authentication method is recommended due to a significantly increased security.

 • Certificate-based + tls-auth: A static key will be used for authentication in addition to the certificate-based authentication with this.